 - 100% recycled content, compostable napkin and paper towel products

-- Fully biodegradable and compostable bowls and plates, take out containers and cutlery
+- Compostable bowls and plates, take out containers and recyclable or compostable cutlery

 - Aramark’s proprietary Express-branded packaging for sandwiches, salads, and parfait cups are either #1 PET recyclable or compostable

-- Catering Services will focus on using reusable platters, and 100% biodegradable plates and cutlery
+- Catering Services will focus on using reusable platters and cutlery and compostable plates

 Non recyclables and plastic 6 are restricted.

-Aramark is currently collaborating with the Environmental Health & Safety department to develop educational materials for waste stations and launch promotions to encourage sustainable practices.
+Aramark collaborates with the Environmental Health & Safety department to develop educational materials for waste stations and launch promotions to encourage sustainable practices.

 Concordia has strict guidelines and standards regarding the use of non-toxic cleaning products.
 EcoLogo products are prioritized.

-In 2014, Concordia University received funding from the J.W.
-McConnell Foundation’s Institutional Food Fund to create a two-year contract position called the Sustainable Food System Coordinator.
-This fund aims to support institutions’ efforts to improve their procurement practices and supply chain relationships in order to serve healthy, local and sustainable food in their dining halls and eateries.
-The Sustainable Food System Coordinator is in charge of identifying local food purchasing needs and opportunities, and developing constructive and collaborative relationships with contracted food service providers, local food suppliers and on-campus food initiatives.
+In 2014, Concordia University received the J.W.
+McConnell Foundation’s Institutional Food Fund to hire a Sustainable Food System Coordinator.
+This fund aimed to support institutions’ efforts to improve their procurement practices and supply chain relationships in order to serve healthy, local and sustainable food in their dining halls and eateries.

-For more information, please contact our Sustainable Food System Coordinator, Isabelle Mailhot-Leduc, at Isabelle.email@example.com.
+For more information, please contact our Sustainabiltiy & Quality Administrator, Claudette Torbey, at firstname.lastname@example.org.